KDE/documentation-docs-kdenlive-org/user_interface/menu/tool_menu.rst

 Spacer Tool
 ~~~~~~~~~~~

-Use this to to create or remove space in the timeline between clips.
+Use this to create or remove space in the timeline between clips.
 Temporarily groups clips for dragging them for this purpose.
 Default keyboard shortcut is :kbd:`M`.

 Slip Tool